SNU DEBATE SQUAD

 Starting in 2021, the SNU Debate squad has quickly risen to nationally competitive heights with regularly being ranked in the top 30 debate squads in the country.

 NDT/CEDA Policy Debate - Every year, the 80+ universities pick a topic that we debate.
-We travel around the region and the country debating all kinds of universities including Harvard, Cornell, Berkeley, Gonzaga, UT Austin,
+We travel around the region and the country debating all kinds of universities including Harvard, Cornell, Berkeley, Gonzaga, UT Austin, and OU.

 All experience level welcomed!
 We have a majority of people who debated in high school but we have a robust novice program where we can train you!
 Tournaments have novice, junior varsity, and varsity levels so you can move up when you are ready.